parrt/cs601/lectures/git-basics.md

 There are often multiple versions of a single product that you have to maintain.
 Keeping all versions synchronized just by comparing directories is a nightmare.

-Whether your IDE does it or a revision control system doesn't, I find it very important to look back at recent changes to see what changes have introduced a bug.
+Whether your IDE does it or a revision control system does it, I find it very important to look back at recent changes to see what changes have introduced a bug.
 Or I decide to abandon a small piece of what's going on and flip a file back to an old version.

 ### Solo programmer, sharing across machines

 In order to work on that software from your home machine and a laptop for example, you have to make copies.
 That introduces the possibility that you will overwrite the good version of your software.
-Or, you will forget that you had made changes on your laptop but have now made a budget changes on your desktop.
+Or, you will forget that you had made changes on your laptop but have now made a  bunch of changes on your desktop.
 Resolving things can be tricky and error-prone.

 As a side benefit, pushing your repository to a remote server gives you a backup automatically.